 Using Data for Business Strategy and Decisions

-Learn about and discuss the essentials of statistics, big data applications and analysis that are vital to making sound business decisions.
-Explore application examples and a case study.
-Examine information about scorecards and dashboards.
+Learn and discuss the essentials of statistics, “big data” applications and analysis that are vital to making sound business decisions.
+Explore application examples and case studies.
+Examine information about scoreboards and dashboards.

 Who Should Attend

 - Program managers

 - Supervisors of business analysts/project managers

 - Understand bad data and how it leads to bad decisions